PaddlePaddle/Paddle/doc/design/refactor/distributed_architecture.md

 parallelism requires the general placement algorithm.

-### PaddlePaddle Runtime

-The PaddlePaddle runtime owns multiple devices (e.g., CPUs, GPUs) and runs the IR.
-The runtime does not need to do OP placement since it's already done by the converter.

 ### Local Training Architecture

 The local training architecture will be the same as the distributed